Review and road test of the Vauxhall Mokka X 1.6 CDTi

 Cost of Ownership

 As far as cost of ownership is concerned, it would be fair to call this Mokka 'class competitive'.
-As you'd expect these days, a start/stop system is fitted across the range (though only on manual gearbox models) to cut the engine when you don't need it, stuck in traffic or waiting at the lights.
-As a result, the 136PS 1.6-litre CDTi diesel Mokka X we tried manages 68.9mpg and 106g/km of CO2.
-That compares to the 72.4mpg and 103g/km figures you'd achieve from this engine in its 110PS guise.
+As you'd expect these days, a start/stop system is fitted to cut the engine when you don't need it, stuck in traffic or waiting at the lights.
+As a result, the 136PS 1.6-litre CDTi diesel Mokka X we tried manages up to 50.4mpg and up to 127g/km of CO2.

 What else?
 Well, to help you get somewhere close to the quoted fuel and CO2 figures on a day-to-day basis, there's an ECO section of the trip computer that includes a gearshift indicator, shows you fuel results over the last 30 miles and offers a graphical display that's supposed to encourage eco-minded driving.
 What else?
 Well, Vauxhall being a mainstream brand, residual values aren't as strong as, for example, you'd get from a rival Honda HR-V, but the Mokka X claws the advantage back with modest cost of options and very affordable servicing you can budget for with a range of pre-paid servicing plans.
 There's an unremarkable, but potentially extendable, three year 60,000 mile warranty.

-The key question here relates to whether Vauxhall done enough with the Mokka X to stay at the forefront of the compact crossover pack.
+The key question here relates to whether Vauxhall did enough with the Mokka X to stay at the forefront of the compact SUV pack.
 To answer that question, we'd say yes.
-The changes to the styling and engines are small, but the big improvements come inside the cabin and it'll help that this Mokka is now one of the most connected cars you can buy, thanks to the 'OnStar' concierge and personal assistant system being standard on all models.
+The changes to the styling and engines may have been small, but the big improvements come inside the cabin and it'll help that this Mokka is now one of the most connected cars you can buy, thanks to the 'OnStar' concierge and personal assistant system being standard on all models.

 Vauxhall Mokka X 1.6 CDTi review by Jonathan Crouch